AnnWu0530/CS551_project3/README.md

 - Use `help` to look usable Built-in Command
 - Execute commands by typing them in.
 - Use `&` at the end of a command to run it in the background.
+- Use `jobs` to handle the backgroud jobs.
-- Press Ctrl+C, Ctrl+Z, or Ctrl+\ to see how the shell handles signals.
+- Press Ctrl+C, Ctrl+Z, or Ctrl+\ to see how the shell handles signals.(background process only)
 - Use `./test_basic.sh` to test some of built-in commands after `make`. (may need `chmod +x test_basic.sh` before that to give the access right)